 ABOUT STANLEY SAFARIS

-Stanley Safaris is a small, specialist and highly personalized safari tour operator based in South Africa.
+Stanley Safaris is a boutique, specialist luxury and highly personalized safari tour operator based in South Africa.
 Every safari we design is completely bespoke to suit the interests, budgets and expectations of each of our guests.
 We take exceptional care to speak to our guests during the planning phase and we use our extensive knowledge of Africa to design the perfect safari to Africa for you.

 The History of Stanley Safaris